 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message or to process any special category data.
+Generally, we do not rely on consent as a legal basis for processing your personal dat.
+However, we will get your consent before sending third party direct marketing communications to you via email or text message or to process any special category data.
 You have the right to withdraw consent to marketing at any time by contacting us.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|

 ||Performance of a contract with you|